Fort William Shinty Club

 Fort William Shinty Club is a shinty club from Fort William, Lochaber, Scotland.
-The club has two sides in the Shinty league system, a first team which was relegated from the Premiership in 2013 and a reserve side in North Division Two.
+The club has two sides in the Shinty league system, a first team which played in the Premiership and a reserve side in North Division One.
 The first team were Camanachd Cup holders four times in succession, between 2007 and 2010, but were knocked out in the second round in 2011.
 The club also has a vibrant youth system.

 The club's traditional home is in the heart of the town at An Aird which is an area often under threat from development.
 However, for much of 2011 and 2012 An Aird was being renovated and the club were tenants at the Black Parks in Inverlochy.

 History

 Fort William was officially constituted in 1893 but the club slowly emerged into the sport and only entered the Camanachd Cup in 1912.
 The club folded on occasion in the 1900s and 1920s and had very little success except a Camanachd Cup semi final in 1937 against Oban Celtic and a sprinkling of junior cups.

 Unfortunately for the club, the rise of Fort William as a force in shinty coincided with the 20-year dominance of Kingussie.
 However, the club heralded its arrival as a major force by winning the Macaulay Cup in 1991 and reaching the semi-final of the Camanachd the same year then finally joining the ranks of clubs who have won the blue riband event in 1992, beating Kingussie 1–0 in Glasgow thanks to Deek Cameron's goal after only ten seconds, which still stands as the fastest goal in a final.

 Fort continued to perform well and reached the final in 1994 where they lost to Kyles Athletic.
 The new millennium saw Fort William habitually come in second behind the unstoppable Kingussie team and began to be seen as the team most likely to break the Badenoch dominance.